 As planned downtime is something you will have to schedule fairly regularly, having clear guidelines will help technicians perform their work faster, which means that your assets will need less time to get back to work.

 Keep in mind that the speed and quality of the performed maintenance work are equally important.
-While it is nice to keep planned downtime at a minimum, poorly performed maintenance work will almost certainly lead to an increase in unplanned downtime.
+While it is nice to keep scheduled downtime at a minimum, poorly performed maintenance work will almost certainly lead to an increase in unplanned downtime.

-And I think we can all agree that two additional hours of planned downtime are much more acceptable than a whole day of an unplanned shutdown.
+And I think we can all agree that two additional hours of scheduled downtime are much more acceptable than a whole day of an unplanned shutdown.

 #5) Understand your bottlenecks

 Frequent delivery delays make it hard to keep a stock of needed spare parts?
 Some senior maintenance technicians retired or left the firm, so you are working with a younger team that lacks experience and training?
 Working with older assets that need a lot of attention and like to break down unexpectedly?

 In the context of minimizing planned downtime for preventative maintenance, spare parts, inexperienced/unskilled technicians, and aging assets are the 3 most common bottlenecks you need to schedule around.

 The good news is that these bottlenecks are avoidable with a little bit of workaround and foresight.

 If your spare parts aren’t getting to you in a timely manner, consider ordering them earlier or switching to a new provider when possible.

 When you know you have inexperienced technicians, you can: